I received a question from Mark about the Candida Diet and the antifungal Xtralac. Here’s what Mark had to say:

 Hi Mark,

-You’re not alone; many people struggle with the Candida diet.
+You’re not alone; many people struggle to figure out the Candida Diet.

-One of the things that must happen when following the Candida diet is that old ways of thinking must be let go of.
+One of the first steps we must take when following the Candida Diet is to disregard old ways of thinking about food.
 We must let go of the standard way we are accustomed to eating.

-Sitting down to big bowl of cereal is not a good choice regardless of whether it is bowl of wheaties or a bowl of rice flake porridge.
-The rice flake porridge is definitely a healthier choice, however it is very high in carbohydrates.
-This will give the yeast a very big and delicious to meal to devour and will probably incite a vast amount of Candida symptoms.
+Sitting down to a big bowl of cereal is not a good choice regardless of whether it is a bowl of Wheaties or a bowl of rice flake porridge.
+They are both high in carbs and this will give the yeast a very big and delicious meal to devour and will probably incite a vast amount of Candida symptoms.
+Not only that, it spikes blood sugar and insulin levels.
+Rice, in all its forms, should be avoided.
+Check out my Whole Grain Lie page for more information on these issues.

-Breakfast, just like all meals on this diet, should be very low in carbohydrates.
-It should be high in protein and low carbohydrate vegetables.
+Breakfast, just like all your meals on this diet, should be very low in carbohydrates.
+It should be rich in animal protein and contain a moderate amount of low carbohydrate vegetables.

-A good breakfast for Candida might include the following:
+A good breakfast, regardless of whether you have Candida or not, might include the following:

-- Eggs with green peppers.
-Green peppers could be replaced with spinach, hot peppers, broccoli or any other low carb vegetable you prefer.
-A small potato or a slice of whole grain bread.
+– Eggs with green peppers.
+Green peppers could be replaced with spinach, hot peppers, broccoli or any other low-carb vegetable you prefer.

 - Beef hamburgers with a salad.

-Additionally, I have a great little handbook called Candida Secrets that will provide you with a broad overview of all the facets related to yeast overgrowth and the best way to approach treatment.
-Inside this book you’ll also find a coupon for a 30% discount on my phone consultations if you still need further assistance.
+Additionally, I have a great little PDF handbook called Candida Secrets that will provide you with a broad overview of all the facets related to yeast overgrowth and the best way to approach treatment.
+Inside this book, you’ll also find a coupon for a discount on your initial phone consultation if you still need further assistance, and it comes with recipes and meal plans.

 Is it possible to rid yourself of the fungus without taking any antifungal preparation?-Like through probiotics, the diet and perhaps exercise.